rayaneberrada/OFF-Tkinter-API/README.md

 ![Screenshot](OFF.png)

+## Installation
-1-Create a database named "offdb" using that code:
+1. -Create a database named "offdb" using that code:
 ```SQL
 CREATE DATABASE offdb
 CHARACTER SET "utf8";
 ```
-2-git clone the projet_cinq repository
+1. -git clone the projet_cinq repository

-3-move inside the projet_cinq directory
+1. move inside the projet_cinq directory

-4-run this code to install all the requirements you need to use the program:
+1. run this code to install all the requirements you need to use the program:
 ```Bash
 pipenv install --skip-lock
 ```